Yukii-1017/JQuery-vue.js-Node.js-MongoDB-Project/P2/README.txt

-THIS IS THE README FOR ASSIGNMENT TWO OF GROUP 4
+THIS IS THE README FOR ASSIGNMENT TWO OF **GROUP 4** This is a group work project with another student in St Andrews.

 STARTING THE SERVER: